-Apply now: Advanced Scientific Programming in Python in Melbourne, January 2018
+Advanced Scientific Programming in Python in Melbourne, January 2018 – applications now closed

-Applications are now open for this international school being held in the Southern Hemisphere for the first time.
+Applications are now closed for this international school being held in the Southern Hemisphere for the first time.

 The Advanced Scientific Programming in Python (ASPP) summer school has had 10 extremely successful iterations in Europe (you can find past materials, schedules, and student evaluations at https://python.g-node.org/archives).
 Now, thanks to funding from the International Neuroinformatics Coordinating Facility (INCF), Melbourne is hosting the first ASPP workshop focussed on the Asia Pacific region.
 (Note: the original ASPP will still take place in Europe next Northern summer; this is a fork of that school.)